 - a.
-The provisions of this Plan are intended to ensure that all Options, Stock Appreciation Rights, Performance Share Units and other Qualified Performance-Based Awards granted hereunder to any Participant who is or may be a "covered employee" (within the meaning of Section 162(m)(3) of the Code) qualify for the Section 162(m) Exemption, and all such Awards and this Plan shall be interpreted and administered consistent with that intention. b.
-Each Qualified Performance-Based Award (other than an Option or Stock Appreciation Right) shall be earned, vested and pavable (as applicable) only upon the achievement of one or more Performance Targets, together with the - c.
-Lack Quality of the conditions, such as continued employment, as the Committee may determine to be approache (as approache) only upon the achievement of one of more reformance rangets, ogener with the satisfaction of any other conditions, such as continued employment, as the Committee may determine to be appropriate. c.
-The Committee shall certify to the measurement of performance by the Corporation and the business units relative to Performance Targets and the resulting vesting achievement percentage with respect to Qualified Performance- - c.
+The provisions of this Plan are intended to ensure that all Options, Stock Appreciation Rights, Performance Share Units and other Qualified Performance-Based Awards granted hereunder to any Participant who is or may be a "covered employee" (within the meaning of Section 162(m)(3) of the Code) qualify for the Section 162(m) Exemption, and all such Awards and this Plan shall be interpreted and administered consistent with that intention - b.
+Each Qualified Performance-Based Award (other than an Option or Stock Appreciation Right) shall be earned, vested and payable (as applicable) only upon the achievement of one or more Performance Targets, together with the satisfaction of any other conditions, such as continued employment, as the Committee may determine to be appropriate. - c.
 The Committee shall certify to the measurement of performance by the Corporation and the business units relative to Performance Targets and the resulting vesting achievement percentage with respect to Qualified Performance-Based Awards.
 The Committee shall rely on such financial information and other materials as it deems necessary and appropriate to enable it to certify to the percentage of achievement of Performance Targets.
 The Committee shall make its vesting determination and (except as provided in Section 7.b.(v)) vested Awards shall be paid or delivered not later than 2 1⁄2 months following the end of the performance measurement period.